aka-tamagotchi/EgirlPlugins/README.md

 * Click the "+" button to add it to the list.
 * Check the "Enabled" box for your new entry.
 * Click "Save and Close" at the bottom.

+## Disclaimer

+Keep it in private.
+Don't be a creep.